-The swastika has an extensive history.
 It was used at least 5,000 years before Adolf Hitler designed the Nazi flag.
 The word swastika comes from the Sanskrit svastika, which means “good fortune” or “well-being."
 The motif (a hooked cross) appears to have first been used in Neolithic Eurasia, perhaps representing the movement of the sun through the sky.
-To this day it is a sacred symbol in Hinduism, Buddhism, Jainism, and Odinism.
-It is a common sight on temples or houses in India or Indonesia.
+To this day it is a sacred symbol in Hinduism, Buddhism, and Jainism.
+It is a common sight on temples or houses in India and Indonesia.
 Swastikas also have an ancient history in Europe, appearing on artifacts from pre-Christian European cultures.
 For centuries a symbol of good luck and auspiciousness, the swastika even found expression in Byzantine and Christian art.

-The symbol experienced a resurgence in the late nineteenth century, following extensive archeological work such as that of the famous archeologist Heinrich Schliemann.
-Schliemann discovered the hooked cross on the site of ancient Troy.
+The symbol experienced a resurgence in the late nineteenth century, following extensive archaeological work such as that of the famous German archaeologist Heinrich Schliemann.
+Schliemann discovered the hooked cross on the site of ancient Troy in modern Turkey.
 He connected it with similar shapes found on pottery in Germany and speculated that it was a “significant religious symbol of our remote ancestors.”

 Heidtmann, Horst.
 “Swastika.”
 In Encyclopedia of the Third Reich, 937-939.
 New York: Macmillan, 1991.